gobwas/dm.js/README.md

 + CJS (node way);
 + AMD (requirejs).

-If you want to not configure adapters and some other things, there is a prebuilt versions planned in future.
+If you want to not configure adapters and some other things, prebuilt versions are planned to the future.

 ## The Hello World Example